apache/apisix/docs/en/latest/plugin-develop.md

 }
 ```

-Note : The priority of the new plugin cannot be same to any existing ones, you can use the `/v1/schema` method of [control API](./control-api.md#get-v1schema) to view the priority of all plugins.
+Note: The priority of the new plugin cannot be same to any existing ones, you can use the `/v1/schema` method of [control API](./control-api.md#get-v1schema) to view the priority of all plugins.
 In addition, plugins with higher priority value will be executed first in a given phase (see the definition of `phase` in [choose-phase-to-run](#choose-phase-to-run)).
 For example, the priority of example-plugin is 0 and the priority of ip-restriction is 3000.
 Therefore, the ip-restriction plugin will be executed first, then the example-plugin plugin.
 It's recommended to use priority 1 ~ 99 for your plugin unless you want it to run before some builtin plugins.

-in the "__conf/config-default.yaml__" configuration file, the enabled plugins (all specified by plugin name) are listed.
+In the "__conf/config-default.yaml__" configuration file, the enabled plugins (all specified by plugin name) are listed.

 ```yaml
 plugins:                          # plugin list